azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

 - Understands the principles of the testing pyramid.
-- Demonstrates the ability of writing tests, sometimes with help from more senior engineers.
+- Demonstrates the ability to write tests, sometimes with help from more senior engineers.
 - Always tests expected edge cases, boundary cases, error cases, and the happy path.
-- Attempts both white-box and black-box testing where appropriate
+- Attempts both white-box and black-box testing where appropriate.

 ##### Examples

-- Testing your code: You consistently write solid unit tests, sometimes with help from more senior engineers
+- Testing your code: You consistently write solid unit tests, sometimes with help from more senior engineers.
-- Improving coverage: You've spotted small areas of low test coverage and patched them
+- Improving coverage: You've spotted small areas of low test coverage and patched them.
-- Taking responsibility: You've consistently ensured that your code passes tests before creating or merging pull requests
+- Taking responsibility: You've consistently ensured that your code passes tests before creating or merging pull requests.

 #### Senior